 Treat the interpretation session like any professional conference and seclude only the peoplw involved to eliminate confusion.
 According to PubMed Central, video should be used, especially if it can be implemented in a controlled environment where camera and monitor placement do not intrude on patient and provider eye contact and interpersonal interaction.
 Stand next to and behind the video equipment in order to maintain eye contact with your patient.

 Have Good Audio Available

 Have good audio like a microphone connection so interpreters can hear effectively and relay the message correctly.
-Bad audio can cause the information to be tarnished and could possibly offend the people involved.
-The interpreter might have heard something incorrectly because the audio was fuzzy and then communicated the wrong message.
-In extreme circumstances, the audio might be so bad it cuts out or stops working altogether which may cause an inappropriate interruption or overall having to reschedule.
-Avoid looking unprofessional and have good audio readily available.
+Bad audio can cause the information to be misunderstood and could possibly offend the people involved.
+The interpreter might communicate the wrong message because he/she might have heard something incorrectly.
+In extreme circumstances, the audio might be so bad it cuts out or stops working altogether, which may cause an inappropriate interruption or cause the appointment to be rescheduled.
+It’s important to have good audio readily available to avoid looking unprofessional.

 iTi Video Interpreting

 iTi offers quality Video Remote Interpreting software with several valuable features.
 These features include:

 Functions on a wide variety of devices such as laptops, iPads, Samsung tablets, etc.